panda3d/panda3d-docs/optimization/using-pstats.rst

 Furthermore, the collector's name can be used to define the hierarchical relationship of each collector with other existing collectors.
 To do this, prefix the collector's name with the name of its parent(s), followed by a colon separator.
-For instance, PStatCollector("Draw:Flip") defines a collector named "Flip", which is a child of the "Draw" collector, defined elsewhere.
+For instance, ``PStatCollector("Draw:Flip")`` defines a collector named "Flip", which is a child of the "Draw" collector, defined elsewhere.

 You can also define a collector as a child of another collector by giving the parent collector explicitly followed by the name of the child collector alone, which is handy for dynamically-defined collectors.
-For instance, PStatCollector(draw, "Flip") defines the same collector named above, assuming that draw is the result of the PStatCollector("Draw") constructor.
+For instance, ``PStatCollector(draw, "Flip")`` defines the same collector named above, assuming that draw is the result of the ``PStatCollector("Draw")`` constructor.

-Once you have a collector, simply bracket the region of code you wish to time with collector.start() and collector.stop().
+Once you have a collector, simply bracket the region of code you wish to time with :meth:`collector.start() <.PStatCollector.start>` and :meth:`collector.stop() <.PStatCollector.stop>`.
 It is important to ensure that each call to start() is matched by exactly one call to stop().
-If you are programming in C++, it is highly recommended that you use the PStatTimer class to make these calls automatically, which guarantees the correct pairing; the PStatTimer's constructor calls start() and its destructor calls stop(), so you may simply define a PStatTimer object at the beginning of the block of code you wish to time.
+If you are programming in C++, it is highly recommended that you use the :class:`.PStatTimer` class to make these calls automatically, which guarantees the correct pairing; the PStatTimer's constructor calls start() and its destructor calls stop(), so you may simply define a PStatTimer object at the beginning of the block of code you wish to time.
 If you are programming in Python, you must call start() and stop() explicitly.

 When you call start() and there was another collector already started, that previous collector is paused until you call the matching stop() (at which time